Skip to content

 Event Details

-• Event overview: describes the object and content of the exception patrol event
+• Event Overview: Describes the object and content of the abnormal inspection event.

-• Error trend: you can view the performance metrics of the current application for nearly 1 hour
+• Error Trend: Can view the performance metrics of the current application over the last hour.

-• Abnormal impact: you can view the services and resources affected by the abnormal service of the current link
+• Anomaly Impact: Can view the services and resources affected by the current trace anomaly.

 image image